polcak/browser_extension_testing/integration_tests/fingerprinting_server/fingerprint/attributes/README.md

 The definition file includes:
 * the name of the attribute
 * the description of the attribute
 * the name of the stored variables in an array.
 This way, one script can store more than a single value.
+If the array is empty, the calculated attribute will be stored in an output JSON file but it won"t be displayed on the visited page.
 * the name of the test files in an array,
 * (Optional) the computation of a hash for this attribute,
 * (Optional) an URL to a webpage with more information on the attribute or